 Lymphomas are among the most complex diseases to recognize and diagnose because they are pathologically complex, with features that overlap with reactive/inflammatory conditions and other nonhematologic malignancies.

-T-cell malignancies account for approximately 12% of all non-Hodgkin lymphomas (NHL).
+T-cell malignancies account for approximately 12% of all non-Hodgkin’s lymphomas

-To assist clinicians with lymphoma diagnosis, Mayo Clinic has a highly experienced, 9-member hematopathology section focusing on lymphoma diagnosis, which diagnoses more than 3,000 lymphoma cases per year.
+To assist clinicians with lymphoma diagnosis, Mayo Clinic has a highly experienced, nine-member hematopathology section focusing on lymphoma diagnosis, which diagnoses more than 3,000 lymphoma cases per year.

 Fill out the form below and one of our specialists will be in touch.